Gallery Page 104

 Tyler's 1975 Dodge W200 Truck

 Tyler bought his 1975 Dodge truck three years ago.
 It was an old Air Force truck.
 It was the "Bare Bones" model, no power steering, 318 engine with an 727 trans.
 The reverse band on the transmission blew out after a month.
 The truck has a bulletproof NP-205 transfer case, Lockomatic Warn hubs (NICE hubs), and four-wheel drum brakes.

-Tyler rebuilt the entire truck personally.
+Tyler personally rebuilt the entire truck.
 He converted the truck to a standard transmission with an NP-435.
-He said the conversion was not unduly difficult because the transfer case is not a tandem mount.
+He said the conversion was not unduly difficult, because the transfer case is not a tandem mount.
 He didn't even have to change the length of the jackshaft.
-Tyler rebuilt the engine with all new bearings and freeze plugs, RV cam, and rebuilt cylinder heads with bronze silicone guide sleeves and hard valve seats.
+Tyler rebuilt the engine with all new bearings and freeze plugs, RV cam, rebuilt cylinder heads with bronze silicone guide sleeves and hard valve seats.
 He installed a Gear Vendor overdrive to bring it up to date.
 The overdrive mounts behind the transfer case.

 Great Idea: Tyler kept the automatic shifter lever because it acts as a great hand rest to adjust the radio when the truck is thrashing over bumps.

 Gear vendor overdrive on the back of transfer case.

 Tip--Hoods are easily stablized with silicone caulk to stop vibration when the factory anti-vibration bushing fails.

 Tyler also converted a half ton 2WD (the truck in the background) to a one ton 4x4, keeping the half ton frame rails.